Robin-Hood-zjw/Robin-Hood-zjw/README.md

 ## Hello there 👋 I'm Jiawen Zhang (Robin), a graduate student at the University of Michigan.

-- 🎓 I'm pursuing a Master's Degree in Computer Science in 🇺🇸 Ann Arbor.
+- 🎓 I graduated with a Master's Degree in Computer Science in 🇺🇸.

 - 📔 I focus on Software Engineering and Artificial Intelligence.

-- 💻 My technical interests include web development and machine learning.
+- 💻 My technical interests include software development and machine learning.

 - 🌟 I enjoy exploring new techniques and tech development during my free time.